mssrchapelier/tigre-parser/README.md

 TigreParser is a morphological analyser of the [Tigre language](https://en.wikipedia.org/wiki/Tigre_language) (an Ethiosemitic language spoken by around 1 million people, most of whom live in Eritrea), written in Java.

-This analyser was first developed in 2019 as part of an undergraduate thesis at (Lomonosov) Moscow State University, Russia ([Department of Theoretical and Applied Linguistics](http://tipl.philol.msu.ru/), Faculty of Philology).
+This analyser was first developed in 2019 as part of a bachelor's thesis at (Lomonosov) Moscow State University, Russia ([Department of Theoretical and Applied Linguistics](http://tipl.philol.msu.ru/), Faculty of Philology).
 The thesis itself, which describes the first version of the application, is available [here](misc/diplom_bak_Karpenko.pdf) (in Russian only).
 The architecture has since been changed to quite a drastic extent, mainly to allow for greater modularity, but the basic algorithm has stayed the same.

 ## How to use

 ### Trying out / using without customisation

 1. [Download](https://www.java.com/en/download/) and install the Java Runtime Environment for your operating system.
-2. Download `tigreparser-bundle.jar` and run it like this:
+2. Download `tigreparser-bundle.jar` and run it as follows:

 ```
 java -jar tigreparser-bundle.jar input_file